toamitrawat/cibil-error-monitor/README.md

 # Cibil Error Monitor (Maven)

-This is a starter Spring Boot (Java 21) project demonstrating a Kafka Streams topology that:
+This is a Spring Boot (Java 21) project implementing a Kafka Streams topology that:
-- consumes JSON messages from Kafka topic `Error-topic`
+- Consumes JSON messages from a Kafka topic (default `error-monitor-events`).
-- computes error statistics over a 5-minute sliding window with 1-minute advance
+- Performs custom per-minute (wall-clock) aggregation of success vs failure counts with gap (zero) minute handling.
-- writes aggregate stats into `error_stats` Oracle table
+- Persists one row per minute into the `error_stats` Oracle table (including empty minutes to maintain a contiguous timeline).
-- toggles `circuitbreaker_status` flag when failure rate > 50% (trip) and resets to false after 15 minutes of sustained low error rate (<=5%)
+- Evaluates a circuit breaker using the last 5 persisted minutes’ average error rate (trip & reset logic) and logs transitions in `circuitbreaker_status`.

 ## What you get
-- Maven project
+- Maven project (Java 21 / Spring Boot 3)
-- Docker Compose to run Kafka locally (for testing)
+- Kafka Streams based custom minute aggregation (no high-level sliding window API)
+- Backpressure controls: bounded in-memory minute buffer with DROP or FAIL policy
+- Retry logic for DB writes with linear backoff
+- Dockerfile + (minimal) docker-compose
 - SQL scripts to create Oracle tables
 - Sample producer script (bash) to push test messages
+- Documentation in `docs/` (overview, quick start, configuration)

 ## How to run
 1. Start Kafka locally: